Dj Bobito

-Nikos Tzemanakis (Νίκος Τζεμανάκης) also known as DJ Bobito, Beat-Les and MajorKeys is a DJ, record producer, songwriter and entrepreneur of Cretan origin based in Athens, Greece.
-He is widely known for his song “El Telephone” featuring Eleni Foureira which peaked at the no.1 spot on the Greek national music chart and became double platinum in Greece.
+Nikos Tzemanakis (Νίκος Τζεμανάκης) also known as DJ Bobito, Beat-Les and oDDmUSIC is a Greek DJ, record producer, songwriter and entrepreneur.
+He is widely known for his song “El Telephone” featuring Eleni Foureira which peaked at the no.1 spot on the Greek national music chart and became the first Diamond Awards Sales in Greece.
 His song "Miss You" which was released in 2011, has been featured in Buddha Bar compilation albums in 2014.
-Bobito has collaborated with multiple musicians including Claydee, Josephine, Lefteris Pantazis, Barrice, Demy, Vegas and several others.
+Bobito has collaborated with multiple musicians including Eleni Foureira, Konstantinos Argyros, Petros Iakovidis, Lena Zevgara, Josephine, Lefteris Pantazis, Claydee, Demy, Vegas and several others.
 He is currently signed with the Greek record label Panik Records.

 Early life

 Bobito was born in Athens, Greece.
 He attended Technological Educational Institute of Piraeus where he studied electronics.
 Later, he attended SAE Institute in Athens where he studied electronic music production at the same time he studied classical piano at Conservatory of Vari.